BradChes/chittr/README.md

 The final tab is where all the management takes place, and has been divided into sub headings for readability.
 - User Information
   - Update the profile picture by using the camera on device
-  - Update user informtation including:
+  - Update user information including:
     - First name
     - Surname
     - Email address